MuminjonGuru/Mastering-FireMonkey-Delphi/README.md

-## Show some :heart: and star the repo to support the project
+## Show some :heart: and Star the repo to support the project

 ## Hello World!
 This is Muminjon
 I have made this simple but valuable Animation demo using the [Delphi FireMonkey](https://www.embarcadero.com/products/delphi).